Grown From a Greenhouse Over a Century Ago

 The 60s saw more expansion and heartbreak.
 The Good Friday Earthquake devastated the shop's new location, so Bagoy's settled into a nearby garage.
 Before the decade was over, the floral shop was passed into the hands of Felix and Jennie Gay.
 The Gays added a second shop at the height of the oil boom, then sold the business to Paul and Carol Humphrey in 1980.

 With over 100 years of growth, Bagoy's Florist & Home has come a long way.
 In its early years, shipments of fresh flowers were few and far between.
-Today, the floral shop receives daily deliveries of fresh blooms from all over the world.
+Today, the floral shop receives daily deliveries of fresh blooms from around the world.
 As perishable items, these flowers are handled by careful hands that clean, pack, ship, unpack, hydrate, arrange, and deliver them safely to their new homes.

 What has remained the same is the commitment to serving the Anchorage community and working with local growers- whose blooms we adore, love, and crave.
 With a lot of heart and attention to detail, it's a labor of love that ensures each of these blooms not only survive extreme weather conditions and large animals but are immaculate as they reach their destination.